donutloop/Blog-Restful-api-Symfony-/README.md

 What's inside?
 --------------

-The Blog RestFul Api (Based on Symfony) is configured with the following defaults:
+The Blog RestFul Api (Based on Symfony 3) is configured with the following defaults:

   * Twig as the only configured template engine;